-□ If the Quality Improvement Organization has said no to your appeal, and you stay in the hospital after your planned discharge date, then you can make another appeal.
-Making another appeal means you are going on to Level 2 of the appeals process.
+• If the Quality Improvement Organization says no to your appeal and you stay in the hospital after your planned discharge date, then you can make another appeal.
+Making another appeal means you are going on to "Level 2" of the appeals process.